PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Clinical Impact:

 CgA levels increase secondary to PPI-induced decreases in gastric acidity.
-The increased CgA level may cause false positive results in diagnostic investigations for neuroendocrine tumors [see Warnings and Precautions (5.12), Clinical Pharmacology (12.2)].
+The increased CgA level may cause false positive results in diagnostic investigations for neuroendocrine tumors [see Warnings and Precautions (5.12) and Clinical Pharmacology (12.2)].

 Intervention: